Modern Family: Premise

-Modern Family revolves around three different types of families (nuclear, blended, and same-sex) living in suburban Los Angeles, who are interrelated through their patriarch, Jay Pritchett, and his two adult children, Claire and Mitchell.
+Modern Family revolves around three different types of families (nuclear, blended, and same-sex with adoptive child) living in suburban Los Angeles, who are interrelated through their patriarch, Jay Pritchett, and his two adult children, Claire and Mitchell.

-Jay remarried a much younger woman, Gloria Delgado (née Ramirez), a passionate Colombian immigrant with whom he has a young son, Fulgencio “Joe” Joseph (born in the middle of the fourth season), and a stepson from Gloria's previous marriage, Manuel "Manny" Delgado.
-Jay and Gloria's respective former spouses, DeDe and Javier, both also make occasional appearances in the show.
+Jay remarried a much younger woman, Gloria Delgado (née Ramirez), a passionate Colombian immigrant with whom he has a young son, Fulgencio "Joe" Joseph (born in the middle of the fourth season), and a stepson from Gloria's previous marriage, Manuel "Manny" Delgado.
+Jay's and Gloria's respective former spouses, DeDe and Javier, both also make occasional appearances in the show.
 They also adopt a dog, Stella, in the second season.
+Manny briefly has a turtle named Shell Turtlestein.

 Claire was a homemaker, though returned to the business world in the fifth season, eventually becoming the chief executive officer of her father's business, Pritchett's Closets and Blinds.
 Claire is married to Phil Dunphy, a realtor and a self-professed "cool dad" originally from Key West, Florida.
 Claire and Phil have three children: Haley, a stereotypically ditzy wild teenaged girl; Alex, the middle child who is highly intelligent, gifted, and introverted; and Luke, the offbeat only son, known for his playful, immature, and sometimes dim-witted nature.
 Haley's on-and-off boyfriend, Dylan, is a permanent fixture on the show, with the two eventually marrying and having twins, Poppy and George, in the tenth season.

 Mitchell is a lawyer who is in a same-sex relationship with Cameron Tucker.
 Cam, from a farm in Missouri, is a former music teacher and later works as a football coach and Vice Principal.
 The couple have adopted a baby daughter, Lily, of Vietnamese origin.
 Cam is a stay-at-home dad in the first couple seasons when Lily is young.
 Mitchell and Cameron are legally married in the fifth season, following the Californian legalization of gay marriage.
 At the end of the series, they adopt another child, a son, Rexford, and move to Missouri.

 As the title suggests, it depicts a modern-day tight-knit extended family; many episodes are comically based on situations that many families encounter in real life.